Enforcement of foreign judgments: Canada

 In order to be recognized and enforced in Canada under the common law, foreign judgments must meet three conditions.

 First, foreign judgments will only be enforced in Canada if they stem from a final and conclusive decision.
 "Final and conclusive" refers to any judgment which can no longer be modified by the foreign court; the court must have no power to vary the judgment or to retry the issue.
 However, the judgment may still be appealed in the court system which issued it, and if an action is launched to enforce that judgment in Canada, the Canadian judge may issue a stay pending the outcome of the appeal.
-It is important to note that there is no automatic right to a stay given a pending appeal in the foreign jurisdiction, nor does the fact that a case is appealable have any bearing on its finality and thus enforceability.
+There is no automatic right to a stay given a pending appeal in the foreign jurisdiction, nor does the fact that a case is appealable have any bearing on its finality and thus enforceability.
 Factors that courts consider when contemplating a stay in this circumstance include whether the appeal was brought promptly and whether either party would suffer a loss as a result of the stay.
 In Quebec, however, a foreign judgment that is still subject to appeal cannot be enforced in Canada, even if it can be enforced in the foreign jurisdiction.

 Second, the foreign judgment must either be a pecuniary judgment for a specified sum, or a non-monetary judgment that the enforcing court agrees to enforce.
 Judgments that stem from penal laws of a foreign country will not be enforced, nor will Canadian courts collect revenue or tax on behalf of foreign states.

 Third, the foreign court that issued the judgment must have had jurisdictional competence over the subject matter or defendant.
 The foreign court's jurisdiction is not assessed by its own rules but by tests specific to Canadian recognition and enforcement.
 The Canadian enforcing court is not required to have a connection to the subject matter of the action or the defendant.